veracrypt/VeraCrypt/src/Readme.txt

    wxWidgets library.
 Output files will be placed in the './wxrelease/' directory.

-3) To build TrueCrypt, run the following command:
+3) To build VeraCrypt, run the following command:

    $ make